|Home Country:||USA/South Korea|

 Besides studying, how do you occupy your time?

 I am a lover of all things creative.
 In my spare time, I like to paint, draw and do photography.
 I also enjoy traveling or playing my ukulele.
 After a busy day, my perfect night off would be a cup of tea and a good movie.
 But my greatest hobby is going on spontaneous adventures with my friends.
 I love to try new things and to break out of routine to do something fun.
 So if you’re bored one night, step outside for a walk around campus.
 You might find something exciting!

 What clubs/activities are you involved with at JMU?

 Here on campus, JMU provides a large number of clubs and organizations where students can get involved and find their niche.
 Because culture is a great interest of mine, I am involved with several minority organizations.
-Outside of my academics, I am currently the Media Director for Korean Student Association, work closely with the Center for Multicultural Student Services, and participate in events or shows for other Asian organizations.
-I also do freelance photography by request and work as a customer support specialist at the JMU Computing HelpDesk!
+I am currently Senior Advisor of the Korean Student Association and perform in culture shows for Asian organizations.
+I also work for JMU’s Office of Technology and Design as a photographer and intern at Sawhill Gallery.

 What do you like best about JMU?

 JMU is a wonderful school for many reasons, but what I love most about it is the community.
 Everyone here, whether a student, a faculty member or a bus driver, is so kind and welcoming.
 I’ve never gone through a day when someone didn’t hold a door open for another person or say “Thank you” for little acts of kindness.
 The warm atmosphere at JMU encourages its students to jump into all kinds of opportunities without a fear of insecurities or failures.
 We’re all here to live and grow together, and the people at JMU don’t just say the message; they show it.

 What advice would you give to international students who are considering studying at JMU?